Dan Brouillette

-Danny Ray Brouillette (/bruːˈjɛt/ born August 18, 1962) is an American government official, lobbyist and businessman who served as the 15th United States Secretary of Energy in the Donald Trump administration from 2019 to 2021.
+Danny Ray Brouillette (/bruːˈjɛt/ born August 18, 1962) is an American government official, lobbyist, businessman, and Army veteran who served as the 15th United States Secretary of Energy in the first Donald Trump administration from 2019 to 2021.
 He previously served as the United States Deputy Secretary of Energy from August 2017 to December 2019.
 In 2023, Brouillette was named president and chief executive officer elect of the Edison Electric Institute.

-Early life and education
+Early life and career

-Brouillette was born in Paincourtville, Louisiana.
+Danny Ray Brouillette was born on August 18, 1962, in Paincourtville, Louisiana.
 He graduated from the University of Maryland Global Campus in 1995.

-Career

 Following his service in the United States Army, Brouillette was U.S. representative Billy Tauzin's legislative director from 1989 to 1997.
 From 1997 to 2000, he was Senior Vice President of R. Duffy Wall & Associates, a DC-based lobbying firm.
 Brouillette was Assistant Secretary for Congressional and Intergovernmental Affairs in the United States Department of Energy from 2001 to 2003 under President George W. Bush.

 He was chief of staff under Rep. Billy Tauzin and was also staff director for the United States House Committee on Energy and Commerce from 2003 to 2004, when Tauzin chaired the committee.
 Brouillette was involved in crafting provisions included in the Energy Policy Act of 2005, specifically with respect to the Department of Energy loan guarantee program and federal authorization of importation and exportation of liquid natural gas.

 From 2004 to 2006, Brouillette was a vice president at Ford Motor Company and sat on Ford's North American Operating Committee.
 In 2006, Brouillette became head of public policy and senior vice president at United Services Automobile Association.

 Brouillette was a member of Louisiana's State Mineral and Energy Board from 2013 to 2016.
 He was awarded the 2020 Distinguished Alumnus Award by the University of Maryland Global Campus Alumni Association.
 In 2021, he joined the American Council for Capital Formation's board of advisors.